cotycrosby/myserver/README.md

 ## Git Workflow steps
 ---

+This is the initial commit - the extra steps for webhooks.

 The first step is to initialize the repository.
 I use a shared hosting plan on hostgator.
 I set up a production staging and development environment.
 I created the subdomains for development using the subdomain tool in cpanel.
 * Production is sitting at /home/user/public_html/
 * Development is at /home/user/subdomains/dev/cotycrosby.codes/